genesiscommunitysuccess/docs/docs/01_getting-started/01_learn-the-basics/09_key-system-files/03_service-definitions.md

 </configuration>
 ```

-More information on service definition can be found [here](/server/configuring-runtime/service-definitions/)
+More information on service-definition can be found [here](/server/configuring-runtime/service-definitions/)